django/deps/draft/0191-composite-fields.rst

 on a model's table into a single object, which is accessible from model instances.

-The value of a ``CompositeField`` on a model instance is an unordered  python ``dict``, mapping subfield names to their respective values on the model.
-This may seem restrictive, but an API which provides the ability to store the values of composite fields as aribitrary python objects is proposed as part of DEP 192.
+The value of a ``CompositeField`` on a model instance is a ``dict``, mapping subfield names to their respective values on the model.
+This may seem restrictive, but an API which provides the ability to store the values of composite fields as arbitrary Python objects is proposed as part of DEP 192.

 Subfield